SubspaceNetwork/Python-Plugin-Loader/readme.md

 **Please note: The decorator API appears to be [broken](https://github.com/gdude2002/Python-Plugin-Loader/issues/1).
 Please write your plugins using the class-based API!**

+**This plugin requires Java 7!
+If you're not using Java 7, go set it up, Java 6 has been unsupported since November 2012.**

 -----

 This is a fork of masteroftime's Python-Plugin-Loader.
 The original developers have abandoned it and do not update it anymore.